mnagel/prismatd/README.md

-THIS REPOSITORY CONTAINS
+PrismaTD is a tower defence game for Android and Desktop.

+# Repo Contents

-* Tower Defence for Desktop Java (tested on Debian+Ubuntu Linux)
+* PrismaTD for Desktop Java (tested with Ubuntu 16.04)
-* Tower Defence for Android (tested with Samsung Galaxy S Android 2.1)
+* PrismaTD for Android (tested with Android 6.0.1)

-FOLDERS
+# Repo Organisation

 * android         - all Android related files
 * bin             - binary files (optional)